karlis-vagalis/hass-lucide-icons/README.md

 3. Install `Lucide Icons` component under Home Assistant > Integrations
 4. Restart Home Assistant

+## Development

+If you are interested in the processing workflow done on the Lucide icons themselves to make them Home Assistant compatible, I wrote a small tutorial [here](https://karlislab.com/posts/tutorials/programming/hass-lucide-icons/) on my blog.

 ## Usage

 This icon pack uses prefix `lucide` to access icons.
 For example: